rya-sge/access-denied/_posts/2025-05-27-poseidon-hash -function-overview.md

 S(x) ↦ x^α
 \end{aligned}
 $$
-where:

-where α ≥ 3 is the smallest positive integer that satisfies gcd(α, p − 1) = 1
+where α ≥ 3 is the smallest positive integer that satisfies
+$$
+\begin{aligned}
+gcd(α, p − 1) = 1
+\end{aligned}
+$$

 α∈Z+

 In general, the S-BOX used is the following:

 $$
 \begin{aligned}
 x↦x^5
 \end{aligned}
 $$

-THis S-Box is suitable for the most popular prime fields in ZK applications,concretely the prime subfields of the scalar field of the BLS12-381 and BN254 or Ed25519.
+This S-Box is suitable for the most popular prime fields in ZK applications,concretely the prime subfields of the scalar field of the BLS12-381 and BN254 or Ed25519.

 or more generally: